-- In terms of the 2019-20 Local Government Benchmarking Framework results, based on the information available at the end of January 2021, the council is performing better than the Scottish average levels for under half of the indicators.
-The results were analysed and an action plan developed which will be monitored by the Senior Management Team. - The council takes a risk-based approach to self-assessment which is used to review and redesign services with a focus on fundamental change.
-Progress and the impact of improvement activity was reported to the Senior Management Team and the Performance and Review Scrutiny Forum. - The council has a robust complaints process which is underpinned by national complaints handling standards.
-Complaints performance was regularly reported to Senior Management and committee and learning from complaints which is integral to this process is also published on the council's website.
+- In terms of the 2020-21 Local Government Benchmarking Framework results, based on the information available at the end of January 2022 and in light of the impact of Covid19, the council is performing better than the Scottish average levels for one third of the indicators.
+The results have been analysed and an action plan developed which will be monitored by the Senior Management Team. - The Council takes a risk-based approach to self-assessment which is used to review and redesign services with a focus on fundamental change.
+Progress and the impact of improvement activity was reported to the Senior Management Team and the Performance and Review Scrutiny Forum. - The Council has a robust complaints process which is underpinned by national complaints handling standards.
+Complaints performance was regularly reported to Senior Management and Committee and learning from complaints which is integral to this process is also published on the Council's website.
 Complaint handling procedures have been updated in line with national changes and communicated to all employees.